bigcart-com-au/CodeTestAws/README.md

   The above command restores and builds the project.
 If the build is successful it runs the API on url `https://localhost:7068`.
 If the port is not available then update it in launchSettings.json file.

-  Go to swagger: https://localhost:7068/index.html to test on local machine
+  Go to swagger: https://localhost:7068/index.html to test on local machine Postman collection is available in the project root folder to use.

 #### Live version

+* Live version of this API is available at: https://codetest-depthchart.azurewebsites.net Clicking on this link opens swagger.

 ## Assumptions